abayomipopoola/abayomipopoola/content/blog/thinking-in-systems/index.md

 - Balancing feedback loops (negative feedback): These loops counteract changes in the system, working to stabilize it or bring it back to a desired state.
 When a discrepancy occurs in a stock, a balancing feedback loop detects the difference between the current state and the desired state, and then acts to reduce this difference.
 For example, in a temperature control system, if the room temperature falls below the desired level, a thermostat activates the heating system to bring the temperature back up, thus closing the gap between the actual and desired states.

 Another example of a balancing feedback is monthly budget: the stock is your holding balance, and the inflow is your income, and the outflow is your monthly spending.
-In a situation where the stock, your holding balance, is less than you’d like it to be — a discrepancy in your goal and the state of your bank account, that’ll lead you to change your out flow, spend less, which influence the stock, your balance.
+In a situation where the stock, your holding balance, is less than you’d like it to be — a discrepancy in your goal and the state of your bank account, that’ll lead you to change your outflow, spend less, which influence the stock, your balance.

 - Reinforcing feedback loops (positive feedback): These loops amplify changes in the system, causing it to grow or decline more rapidly.
 When a discrepancy occurs in a stock, a reinforcing feedback loop can amplify the difference and lead to further divergence from the desired state.
 For example, in a population growth scenario, an increasing population leads to more births, which in turn further increases the population, creating a self-reinforcing cycle.